tlevine/horetu/docs/settings.rst

 Parameter-specific settings
 ----------------------------
-Parameter-specific settings are set in all kinds of different places.
+Parameter-specific settings are set all over the place.

 Help
 ^^^^^^^^^^